 Both the Ohio House of Representatives and State Senate are controlled by pro-life lawmakers.
+However, in November 2023, the state faces a ballot initiative that seeks to establish a state constitutional “right” to abortion.

 Receive the latest pro-life news & legal alerts